Skip to content

 Answer: Approximately 19 years old.
 Born around January 1412, burned at the stake on May 30, 1431, in Rouen, France.

-She led armies and changed the course of a war before she could legally drink in most modern countries.
-Players guess mid-twenties or even thirties because the scope of what she accomplished distorts age perception.
+She led armies and bent the course of a war before she could legally drink in most modern countries.
+The usual guesses land in the mid-twenties or even the thirties, because the sheer scale of what she pulled off warps how old she feels.

 21. What palace served as home to 24 Chinese emperors?
 (Hard)